-I’m not grey… I glitter
+I’m not grey… I glitter.

 I’ve been every colour from platinum to black.
+Recently I made the decision to let my glitter glow.
+To grow out my grey.

-The most authentic version of myself.
+This is me, the real me.
+I am wearing the most authentic version of myself.
 And I LOVE it.

 I’ve been working hard at being more authentic.
 Of accepting all of my feelings as legitimate – allowing sadness and grief as much welcome I would give happiness and joy.
 I’ve been working hard at letting those in my world know when I’m not coping so well and when I need help, and when I need rest.